mixpanel/docs/pages/docs/data-pipelines/schematized-export-pipeline.md

 ## Data Sync
-Event data stored in Mixpanel’s datastore and event data in the data warehouse can fall out of sync.
+Event data stored in Mixpanel's datastore and event data in the data warehouse can fall out of sync.

 The discrepancy can be attributed to several different causes:
   * Late data can arrive multiple days later due to a mobile client being offline.